This isn’t your average fried side. Take your fish & chips up a notch with these slightly spicy Corn and Pepper Jack Hush Puppies!

 These Corn and Pepper Jack Hush Puppies A: have actual flavor and B: have an amazing texture.
 They’re cheesy, ever so spicy, and have a great pop from the corn!

 Frying is completely out of my comfort zone.
-I’m definitely more of a roasting girl if you know what I mean.
+I’m definitely more of a roasting girl if you know what I mean, like this Crispy Roasted Cauliflower and Potatoes with Tahini Drizzle.
 Frying can be a hassle, there’s no denying it.
-What I like to do is fry as many things as possible while I have the oil out an hot.
+What I like to do is fry as many things as possible while I have the oil out and hot.

 I’ll start with something will less aroma, maybe donuts, and go from there, reusing the oil as I go.
 If you’re frying fish, make sure you save that for the end because you’ll definitely need to toss it after that!